maximeraafat/BlenderNeRF/README.md

 3. In Blender, head to **Edit > Preferences > Add-ons**, and click **Install...**
 4. Select the downloaded **ZIP** file, and activate the add-on (**Object: BlenderNeRF**)

+Although release versions of **BlenderNeRF** are available for download, they are primarily intended for tracking major code changes and for citation purposes.
+I recommend dowloading the current repository directly, since minor changes or bug fixes might not be included in a release right away.

 ## Setting